 From a distance, the bench looks fairly short and steep.
 But as usual, getting closer tells the real story… almost 2 km of distance over a few hundred meters of elevation gain with some of the best snow we’d seen all year.
 The Rockies might get a reputation for poor ski and snow quality, but days like this one prove that reputation wrong every time.

 A couple of hours from the care we found ourselves near the top of the bench.
-I wandered up a little further to poke around, but some whumpfing turned me around quickly about 100m from the top.
+I wandered up a little further to poke around, but some whumping turned me around quickly about 100m from the top.
 Time to switch over and make some turns.

 If it’s not already apparent, we were in for a treat!
 The snow was deep and incredible.
 The top half of the bench was excellent ski quality, and after a small traverse below Ogden, the final avalanche slope to the lake offered a second shot of blower powder before we skinned up and descended to the car.

 If you are looking for a reasonably accessible alpine zone with potential for long turns in perfect powder, Ogden Bench and Sherbrook lake are a perfect destination.
+Much like Dolomite Shoulder, Surprise Pass and other day trips, this can easily be done in a couple hours with somewhat minimal driving required.